|

 February 2008 I trust you

-nearer Easter, where does the time go!
-Anyway that is enough frivolity for
+now we are nearer Easter, where does the time go!
+Anyway that is enough

-now.
-As many of you may know, we are now two, in the guise of Bradley
+frivolity for now.
+As many of you may know, we are now two, in the guise of

-Smith, who joined on Jan 1st; he is a lot younger than me so treat him
+Bradley Smith, who joined on Jan 1st; he is a lot younger than me so

-gently!!
-We now have two vehicles fully adorned with the community warden
+treat him gently!!
+We now have two vehicles fully adorned with the

-logos, so we are very visible.
-Bradley was chosen from eight candidates,
+community warden logos, so we are very visible.
+Bradley was chosen from

 |